tedd/Tedd.Profiler/README.md

 ```
 # Name

 When creating a Profiler you can choose any name.
 Multiple instances of the profiler can have same name.

+If using ProfilerGroup.CreateInstanceWithPath(name) the full name of the class will precede name, for example MyApp.SomeNamespace.ClassName.
+You should then provide a name with a separator, such as ":method" or ".method".

 # Different modes